 CEO, Sarah Sutton attended the United Nations Conference of Parties (COP26) on behalf of Environment & Culture Partners in November 2021.
 Sutton participated in multiple events and met with attendees representing international and national cultural sector representatives and other cross-sector attendees whether from government, NGOs, the youth movement, or other non-profit institutions.

 - Sutton presented with additional sector representatives on Culture Over Carbon: The U.S. Cultural Sector Advancing Climate Action at the U.S. Climate Action Center at COP26.
 View the presentation here.
 Other representatives in this presentation included: Pat Hamilton, Director, Climate Change, Energy & the Environment, Science Museum of Minnesota, Jen Kretser, Director of Climate Initiatives, The Wild Center, and Richard Piacentini, President & CEO, Phipps Conservatory and Botanical Gardens.

 - Sutton also participated in a panel discussion hosted by the Climate Heritage Network, Lessons from the Vernacular and Historic Built Environment.
-The session was a conversation between specialists in vernacular and historic built environment from around the world that focuses on three themes: 1) the relationship between buildings and climate; 2) understanding the through life carbon of buildings; 3) the future for the vernacular and historic built environment.
+The session was a conversation between specialists in vernacular and historic built environment from around the world that focuses on three themes: 1) the relationship between buildings and climate; 2) understanding the carbon of buildings; 3) the future for the vernacular and historic built environment.

 COP25 in Madrid, Spain (2019)

 At COP25 in Madrid, Spain, Sarah Sutton and Stephanie Shapiro represented the Cultural Sector of We Are Still In, participated in five presentations in four different ‘country’ settings.